GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

 [Prcp] 10 (+3)
 [Empy] 9  (+3)

-**Languages**: Bears don't speak.
+**Languages**: Nrals don't speak.

 **Run Speed**: It may run up to 4 yards per move.

+**Climb Speed**: It may climb up to 2.5 yards, presuming it is reasonable terrain to do so.

 **Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Claw: The bear may use its claws to strike a foe within 1 yard.
+ • Claw: It may use a claw to strike a foe within 1 yard.
 This is a melee cutting attack.

- • Bite: The bear may perform a single bite against a foe within 1 foot.
+ • Bite: It may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.

+ • Grasp: It may reach out through the shadows against a foe not in bright light within 1 foot.
+This is a melee necrotic attack.
+If a critical success, it does not inflict the traditional critical effect and is instead is considered to have that creature grappled.
+It can grapple ephemera.

 -----